What Is Out-the-Door Price — and What's Actually Hiding Inside It

 Negotiate the vehicle price first, then confirm the full OTD.
 Get the selling price locked, then ask for the complete OTD breakdown.
 Any fees that appeared between the selling price negotiation and the OTD worksheet are worth questioning.

 Never give a monthly payment target.
 This is the single most expensive thing you can do in a car negotiation.
 It hands the finance office a number to reverse-engineer around.
-Every dollar of hidden profit in this article came from a customer who said "I want to be around $X a month."
 Negotiate price.
 Let the payment be the result.

-If you're still researching before buying: Estimate your OTD using the formula above.
+You're still researching before buying: Estimate your OTD using the formula above.
 Know your state's tax rate, typical registration fees, and the dealer's doc fee before you walk in.
 Get competing OTD quotes by email from at least three dealers before visiting anyone.
+The dealer with the lowest OTD wins — not the one with the lowest vehicle price or the lowest payment.

-If you're at the dealer negotiating: Lock the selling price first.
+You're at the dealer negotiating: Lock the selling price first.
 Then ask for the full itemized OTD worksheet.
 Don't discuss monthly payments until you have that number in writing.
+If the conversation keeps drifting to payments, redirect: "I appreciate that — I'm focused on the out-the-door total.
+What's your best number all-in?"

-If you're in the finance office: Every product presented as a monthly payment should be converted to a total cost before you decide.
+You're in the finance office: Every product presented as a monthly payment should be converted to a total cost before you decide.
 Ask: "What is the total cost of this product, not the monthly impact?"
 Get your pre-approval rate ready and compare it against whatever rate they quote.
+If the rate is higher than your pre-approval, ask them to beat it.

-If you've already signed and something looks wrong: You have a right to review every document you signed.
+You've already signed and something looks wrong: You have a right to review every document you signed.
 The itemized OTD breakdown, the financing contract showing the APR, and every add-on product should be listed separately.
-If the APR on your contract is higher than what you were quoted verbally, that's worth addressing immediately.
+If the APR on your contract is higher than what you were quoted verbally, contact the dealer and the lender immediately.

 The out-the-door price is the complete total you pay to drive the car off the lot — vehicle selling price, sales tax, registration, title fees, and all dealer fees combined.
 It's the only number that lets you accurately compare deals across different dealers.